backstage/backstage/docs/integrations/index.md

 id: index
 title: Integrations
 sidebar_label: Overview
-description: Documentation on Backstage Integrations
+description:
+  Configuring Backstage to read or publish data with external providers using integrations
 ---

 Integrations allow Backstage to read or publish data using external providers